Get stories and expert advice on all things related to college and parenting.

 While it’s perfectly normal to eat alone, it’s important to get to know people, and meals can be a great way to do that.
 Some of the best advice I got before my first year is, when you meet someone you connect with, ask for their number and make meal plans.

-If classes are held on campus this fall (fingers crossed!), returning students will be so excited to be back and you should be, too!
-Even with a shortened freshman year, my school now feels like a second home.
+Classes are being held in person this fall and returning students are excited to be back on campus — you should be, too!
+Even with a shortened freshman year, and a pandemic-restricted sophomore experience, my school now feels like a second home.

 Begin the year ready to meet a ton of new people and excited about what comes next.
 It takes time for things to fall into place, but once you find a new routine and people you connect with, you’ll never want to leave.

 When your college student starts their first semester, it’s not just a big deal for them.
 It’s a big deal for you, too.
 Get the First Semester Guide for College Parents now!